 Nissan was once Zama’s lifeblood.
 In 1992, it accounted for nearly one-fifth of the city’s tax base, said city official Yoshinori Kato.
 That has already fallen off sharply as operations have dried up.

-Some Nissan branches at Zama will remain functioning: model designs, research, and machinery and auto-parts production.
-But the assembly plant _ the facility’s centerpiece, which has churned out 10 million cars since 1964 _ will be idled on March 31.
+Some Nissan branches at Zama will still operate: model design, research, and machinery and auto-parts production.
+But the assembly plant, which has churned out 10 million cars since 1964 _ will be idled on March 31.

 The company says the Zama shutdown is part of a long-term modernization strategy that will ultimately strengthen Nissan.

-But the ripples are already spreading beyond the 2,000 autoworkers affected.
-Toshimasa Magaki owns a two-story, 10-room inn near a railroad station.
-His earnings have been cut in half since Nissan announced closing plans two years ago.
+The ripples are already spreading beyond the 2,000 autoworkers immediately affected.
+For Toshimasa Magaki, who owns a 10-room inn near a railroad station, earnings have been halved since Nissan announced closing plans two years ago.

-Mikio Sekiguchi, a taxi driver, said he and his colleagues are already seeing a 10-15 percent dropoff in monthly income, and expect it to get worse.
+Mikio Sekiguchi, a taxi driver, said he and his colleagues are already seeing a 10 percent to 15 percent dropoff in monthly income, and expect worse.
 On a recent afternoon, the plaza outside the assembly plant was all but deserted.
-Guards in blue uniforms kept reporters away, saying the company had declared the area off limits.
-Most workers walking out of the gate were tight-lipped.

 Nissan officials said as of the end of February, nearly 1,000 Zama workers had been transferred to various Nissan facilities.